emiel/decode-django/README.md

     [web page -> api -> decode logic]

+## Trying it out

+Requires Python 3 with virtualenv

+    $ cd decode-django
+    $ virtualenv-3.7 venv37
+    $ . ./venv37
+    $ pip install -r ./requirements.txt
+    $ make serve

+Then open a browser and navigate to `http://localhost:8000/app/web/`.

 ## Encoding/Decoding

 First lets dig into the encoding/decoding algorithm as it is lies at the core